pyroesp/Shiba-GD-IDE/README.md

 # Shiba GD-IDE

 The Sega Dreamcast uses a GD-ROM Optical Drive to read the game discs.
-Some clever people discovered that the optical drive uses connections similar to IDE HDD.
+Some clever people discovered that the optical drive uses connections similar to an IDE HDD.
-If you look for 'Dreamcast HDD mod' on Google Images you'll see some crazy stuff.
-People were just soldering 40 pin flat ribbon cable to the motherboard or optical drive directly, which looks pretty cool to be honest.
+If you look for *Dreamcast HDD mod* on Google Images you'll see some crazy stuff.
+People were just soldering 40 pin flat ribbon cables to the motherboard or optical drive directly, which looks pretty cool to be honest.

-Some guys designed the GD-IDE which is a PCB that allows you to plug in an IDE HDD into your Sega Dreamcast.
+Some guys designed the GD-IDE which is a PCB, which is soldered on top of the optical drive of the Dreamcast, that allows you to plug in an IDE HDD.
 The Shiba GD-IDE is a complete redesign of GD-IDE board for the Toshiba GD-ROM Optical Drive.

+The name *Shiba GD-IDE* comes from the fact that the GD-ROM optical drive has a To**shiba** chip on it and the name of the original board.

 The original GD-IDE is designed by tawy / DragonCity.
 You can find the GD-IDE on DragonCity's webpage here: [Dreamcast GD-IDE](https://boutique-dragoncity.myshopify.com/collections/dreamcast/products/dreamcast-pcb-dreamcast-gd-ide-v3-connecteur-ide)